 At the very least these can be poorly performing or inefficient boiler systems, resulting in lower than anticipated cost savings and RHI income, and higher fuel consumption and maintenance.
 More extreme examples include fuel stores which hold only a fraction of their anticipated volume, poorly installed district heating mains, and in several examples, the rapid deterioration of major boiler components.
 We’ve also seen a number of projects where the overall installation has been downright dangerous, and in several cases, illegal.

-If you’ve been left in the lurch with an underperforming system, or feel that an installer has been using your project to learn the ropes, you may find our troubleshooting services useful.
+If you’ve been left in the lurch with an underperforming system, or feel that an installer used your project to learn the ropes, you may find our troubleshooting services useful.
 Using our own staff and associates with long and proven careers in the industry, we’ll take responsibility for making a system work for you.

 Just as many problems arise from poor quality and out-of-specification woodfuel, and the re:heat team has experience in establishing and managing supply chains from waste wood and forestry material.
 It also helps that our team wrote the UK’s standard training course on woodfuel production, and have helped a considerable proportion of the UK’s woodfuel suppliers with market entry and business improvement.

 Obviously, it’s better to get it right from the start, which is why we can also install a boiler or manage the procurement process of the right system or fuel for the task, acting as your agent.
 You can read about these services elsewhere on our website.